paul-london/Machine-Learning-Based-Classification-of-Structural-Protein-Sequences-for-Drug-Discovery/README.md

-# Machine Learning Classification of Structural Protein Sequences for Drug Discovery
+# Machine Learning-Based Classification of Structural Protein Sequences for Drug Discovery

 *Work in Progress*